AntixK/blog/_posts/2018-12-23-segue-SGD-NDG.md

  \end{align}
  $$

 Instead of performing the parameter update on the natural parameter space, we are updating its *dual* - the expectation parameters.
-The now, interesting the connection is that, the above mirror descent update on the mean parameters, is equivalent to performing natural gradient update on the natural parameters.
+The now, interesting the connection is that the above mirror descent update on the mean parameters, is equivalent to performing natural gradient update on the natural parameters.

 #### Why Mirror Descent?
 Mirror descent is a framework that accounts for the geometry of the optimization landscape.
 It is a generalized framework that incorporates almost all optimization algorithms and over high dimensions.
 For example, in high dimensions, the local linear or quadratic approximation of the loss surface usually fails.
 Therefore, it is desirable to employ the actual local geometry of the loss landscape, and mirror descent framework provides an elegant way to exactly that!
-The second term in the above two maximization formulations (a.k.a proxmitiy function) $-$ the Euclidean norm and the KL divergence $-$ represents the movement of the parameters taking into account the geometry of the landscape.
+The second term in the above two maximization formulations (a.k.a proximity function) $-$ the Euclidean norm and the KL divergence $-$ represents the movement of the parameters taking into account the geometry of the landscape.
 For a more detailed description of the mirror descent method, refer [this document](http://www.princeton.edu/~yc5/ele538_optimization/lectures/mirror_descent.pdf).

 #### Why does this work?